 Tip #1: Start with the NCERTs

-This is a good strategy especially if you are a novice to this subject and have forgotten your high school history.
+This is a good history optional strategy especially if you are a novice to this subject and have forgotten your high school history.
 A lot of candidates prefer the old NCERTs as they give history in the correct chronological order.
 This helps to understand the timeline of rulers and events, knowledge of which can give you a clearer picture of things.
 The NCERTs are also simple to follow and understand.

 You can download the NCERT history books from this link for free.